halujeff5/Movie_Rec_Sys_Spacy/README.md

 We then compute the dot product between the word embeddings of a movie and the entire dataset's word embeddings followed by a cosine similarity.

 For example, the top 5 similar movies for The Shawshank Redemption returned:
-1. Annie Get Your Gun
+1. Mumbai Police
-2. Kill Me Again
+2. The Hunger Games: Mockingjay - Part 2
-3. Don Quixote
+3. The Dirt Bike Kid
-4. Snow White
+4. Windstruck
-5. The Best Little Whorehouse in Texas
+5. Subramaniapuram

 Link to project blog for further reading: https://jeffreyng-82.medium.com/building-a-movie-recommender-based-on-spacy-word-embeddings-f32f2bdf8912